Durable, Compact, Fuel-Flexible

 The VGF series of high-speed engines are built with the durability expected from a medium-speed engine.
 Purposefully designed for a wide range of stationary, spark ignited, gaseous fuel applications, the compact VGF engine has a high power- to-weight ratio.
 The foundation for exceptional long-term performance is attributed to the core VGF family design.

 The VGF series was structurally designed from the inside out to deliver continuous output whether in the most rugged destination or compact location.
-And it’s a GE engine built with industrial strength to handle continuous 1800 revolutions per minute (rpm) operation up to 1175 brake horse power (bhp).
+And it’s an engine built with industrial strength to handle continuous 1800 revolutions per minute (rpm) operation up to 1175 brake horse power (bhp).
 Now with three decades in the field, the VGF line of engines is proven in both design and durability.

-- More uptime earning better profitability
+- More up-time earning better profitability

 - Maximum high speed continuous duty providing durable stationary power